Velitch/velitch/_posts/tools/maxmsp/reverb/2021-10-19-tool_gen_freeverb.md

 ![](http://www.dsprelated.com/josimages_new/pasp/img724.png){: .mx-auto.d-block :}

 The figure shows the default signal-processing settings for the Freeverb left stereo channel.
 Processing for the right channel is obtained by adding an integer to each of the twelve delay-line lengths.
+This integer is called stereospread, and its default value is 23.

 ![](https://github.com/Velitch/velitch/blob/main/assets/img/img_maxmsp/dsp~%20svf.png?raw=true){: .mx-auto.d-block :}